Why we need to bring the entrepreneurship narrative back to small-business owners

 In the last few months, the coronavirus pandemic has shone a spotlight on small-business entrepreneurs as the bedrock of communities.
 Small businesses have been hit hard by lockdowns, but they also have stepped up to provide critical services and support.
 Additionally, they have fostered a vital sense of resilience and camaraderie.

 During the pandemic, Mazzeo needed to close one of two Merry Go Rounds locations and temporarily laid off most of her staff.
-It was gut-wrenching, but that didn’t stop her from making adjustments, including making the final push to launch online and hold outdoor shopping events.
+It was gut-wrenching, but that didn’t stop her from making adjustments, including the move to outdoor shopping events and the final push to launch online.

 Minority-owned businesses have been hit the hardest by the virus outbreak.
 In April 2020, during the height of pandemic lockdowns, more than 40% of Black small-business owners reported that they weren’t able to keep working, compared to just 17% of white small-business owners.
 This disparity may stem from the fact that Black-owned businesses are less likely to have a traditional banking partner, so they have less access to public loans or public resources like the Paycheck Protection Program.